zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

+Rehosts an existing experience, or creates a UI that is not supported by the Fx.
+It provides an IFrame to host the UI in order to enable full flexibility and control.
+Does not use Ibiza Fx controls, and extension developers are fully responsible for accessibility, theming, and consistency.
 ## AppBlades

 AppBlade provides an IFrame where an extension can render content, which results in maximum flexibility and reduces additional developer responsibilities.
 We recommend using AppBlades under the following conditions.